This article is part of a larger series on Small Business Websites.

 Flickr is a veritable treasure trove of free images on the internet.
-Much like other free stock photo sites, you can search for any image you need and likely find it.
+Much like other free stock photo sites, you can search for any type of image you need and are likely find it.
 The advanced search can help you narrow your search by photo, video, size, and orientation.
 Be prepared to spend some extra time as there are quite a few low-quality or dated-looking images among the high-quality options available.

-Perhaps the most helpful filter, though, is the copyright restrictions drop-down filter.
-To use an image from Flickr safely, you should look for Creative Commons licensed media, which may restrict how you can use the image and how you should attribute the photographer.
-Some licenses allow you to use images for non-commercial use only, while others may allow modification or for commercial use.
+One of the most helpful Flickr search filters is the copyright restrictions dropdown filter.
+To use an image from Flickr safely, look for Creative Commons licensed media and check for restrictions on how you can use an image and how you should attribute the photographer.
+Some licenses allow you to use images for non-commercial use only, while others may allow modification or commercial use.

 |19 million+ images||Results aren’t often exact|